Transportation in Toronto: Public transportation

 The Toronto streetcar system is the largest and busiest light-rail system in North America.

 Subway platform for Museum station on the TTC's Line 1.

 Within the city, the Toronto Transit Commission (TTC) operates an extensive system of subways, buses, and streetcars, covering 1,200 km of routes.
 A single flat fare applies for any trip within the city regardless of distance or transfers required with the exception of contracted routes that travel outside of the city and downtown express routes.
 The TTC is the third busiest transit agency by ridership in North America (after the Mexico City Metro and New York City's New York City Transit Authority).

 Buses and streetcars

 The rest of the city is primarily served by a network of about 150 bus routes, many of them forming a grid along main streets.
 Most bus routes connect to one or more subway stations, save a few routes that serve bus depots or GO stations.
 A more distinctive feature of the TTC is the streetcar system, one of the few remaining in North America with a substantial amount of in-street operation.
 The city of Toronto has the largest streetcar system in the Americas.

-Metro rail
+Rapid transit

-The backbone of the TTC is a subway system with two lines, Line 1 Yonge–University and Line 2 Bloor–Danforth, running along principal streets and connecting Toronto's outlying areas with its downtown core.
+The backbone of the TTC is the Toronto subway system with 5 lines: Line 1 Yonge–University, Line 2 Bloor–Danforth, Line 4 Sheppard, Line 5 Eglinton, and Line 6 Finch West.
+Lines 5 and 6 use light rail technology and are owned by Metrolinx, while the others are considered heavy rail and are owned by the TTC.
+Line 3 Scarborough closed in July 2023.